-- A. A general and temporary condition of partial or complete inundation of normally dry land areas from: - (1).
-The overflow of inland or tidal waters; or - (2).
-The unusual and rapid accumulation or runoff of surface waters from any source. - B. The collapse or subsidence of land along the shore of a lake or other body of water as a result of erosion or undermining caused by waves or currents or water exceeding anticipated cyclical levels or suddenly caused by an unusually high water level in a natural body of water, accompanied by a severe storm, or by an unanticipated force of nature, such as a flash flood or an abnormal tidal surge, or by some similarly unusual and unforeseeable event which results in flooding as defined in Subsection A(1) of this definition.
+555 corresponding water surface elevations.
+556 557 558 559 560 FLOOD HAZARD ZONE That portion of land which has one-percent chance of flooding in any given year, as designated on Flood Insurance Rate Maps issued by the Federal Insurance Administration, if available, or on Flood Hazard Boundary Maps issued by the Federal Insurance Administration.
+561 562 563 564 FLOOD INSURANCE RATE MAP (FIRM) An official map of a community on which the Administrator of the Federal Insurance Administration has delineated both the special hazard areas and the risk premium zones applicable to the community.
+565 566 FLOOD INSURANCE STUDY See "flood elevation study."
+567 FLOOD OR FLOODING 568 569 A. A general and temporary condition of partial or complete inundation of normally dry land areas from: 570 (1).
+The overflow of inland or tidal waters; or 571 (2).
+The unusual and rapid accumulation or runoff of surface waters from any source.
+572 573 574 575 576 577 578 B. The collapse or subsidence of land along the shore of a lake or other body of water as a result of erosion or undermining caused by waves or currents or water exceeding anticipated cyclical levels or suddenly caused by an unusually high water level in a natural body of water, accompanied by a severe storm, or by an unanticipated force of nature, such as a flash flood or an abnormal tidal surge, or by some similarly unusual and unforeseeable event which results in flooding as defined in Subsection A(1) of this definition.
+579 FLOOD, ONE-HUNDRED-YEAR 580 581 The highest level of flood that, on the average, is likely to occur once every 100 years (that has a one-percent chance of occurring in any given year).

-FLOOD, ONE-HUNDRED-YEAR

-The highest level of flood that, on the average, is likely to occur once every 100 years (that has a one-percent chance of occurring in any given year).
 See Base Flood.
+582 583 584 585 FLOODPLAIN MANAGEMENT The operation of an overall program of corrective and preventive measures for reducing flood damage, including, but not limited to, emergency preparedness plans, flood control works, and floodplain management regulations.
+586 587 588 589 590 591 FLOODPLAIN MANAGEMENT REGULATIONS Zoning ordinances, subdivision regulations, building codes, health regulations, special purpose ordinances (such as a floodplain ordinance, grading ordinance, and erosion control ordinance) and other applications of police power.
+The term describes such state or local regulations, in any combination thereof, which provide standards for the purpose of flood damage prevention and reduction.